johnwcowan/r7rs-work/Guardians.md

 ## Abstract

-Guardians allow programs to protect objects from deallocation by the garbage collector and to determine when the objects would otherwise have been deallocated.
-When an object has associated non-memory resources, a program can register it with a guardian.
+Guardians allow programs to protect objects from deallocation by the garbage collector and to determine where objects would otherwise have been deallocated.
+When the object has associated non-memory resources, a program can register it with a guardian.
 The GC will mark inaccessible objects but will not collect them; at the program's convenience, inaccessible objects are removed from the guardian and their non-memory